-Find a news angle to cover the North End.
+Find a topic to cover the North End.
 Tweet three photos and three videos.
 Use #jo305c1, #northendstory.
-When you blog your story, use three of your tweets and three of a classmates.
+Use Tweetdeck.
+When you blog your story, use three of your tweets and three from classmates.
 You can coordinate with your partner to make sure you have six tweets that work with your story.
 You can also use any other tweet from the class.
 Intersperse the tweets within your text story of 250 words.
 This story is solo produced, but you can coordinate with your partner.

 Podcast (10 points) April 4

-This is a solo produced story.
+This story is solo produce.
 You need to interview at least one guest and explain the nature of your podcast in a five-minute, well edited show.
 Include a 25o word pitch on your blog post to explain what your show is about, why it is relevant, who your audience is, how you would serialize, who future guests may be and who might sponsor it.

 Combine five video street interviews with a 250 word story on a single topic.
 This is a team project.
 High quality audio will be captured by the interviewer and the videographer will frame and capture the video.
 Video can be captured with an iPhone or with a DSLR.
 The high quality audio will be synced to the video in Premiere by creating a multi-cam clip.
 Intersperse video in word story and post to your blog.